 Outside of work, Vicky is a zealous traveler, a less-than-adept yet equally zealous runner, and an improv newbie.

 Rob Theis is General Partner with 16 years of venture capital experience and invests in a broad range of multi-stage technology companies with exceptional growth potential.
-Some of his recent investments include BirdEye, BrightRoll, DocuSign, HubSpot and RingCentral.
+Some of his recent investments include BirdEye, BrightRoll, Digital Shadows, DocuSign, HubSpot and RingCentral.
 Rob enjoys working closely with committed entrepreneurs to help create businesses that are revolutionary and can become leaders in their respective markets.
-He has invested in over 24 companies creating an aggregate capitalization of $18 Billion with 6 IPOs and 11 acquired.
+He has invested in over 24 companies creating an aggregate capitalization of $21 Billion with 6 IPOs and 11 acquired.